TheWhit3F0x/RainbowPy-PoC/README.md

 ## Rainbowgenerator

-Generates a hash chain from a seed (random if not provided) and returns the seed, a PoC hash obtained through the process and the final hash
+Generates a hash chain from a seed (random if not provided) and returns the seed, a PoC hash obtained through the process and the final hash.

 ```
 usage: rainbowgenerator.py [-h] [--seed SEED] --chainlength CHAINLENGTH --pocindex POCINDEX